sensepost/mana/Readme.md

 * start-noupstream-eap.sh - Will start MANA with the EAP attack and noupstream mode.

 While these should all work, it's advisable that you craft your own based on your specific needs.

+These scripts kill NetworkManager as it prevents hostapd from using the wifi card.
+If you're using NetworkManager for your upstream connectivity, this can cause problems.
+Ideally, just manually configure the upstream adapter, however, you could also instruct NetworkManager to ignore certain devices by following the instructions at http://askubuntu.com/questions/21914/how-can-i-make-networkmanager-ignore-my-wireless-card/22166#22166